 In this example, chpids 30, 31, and 32 are attached to control unit 001.
 Chpid 30 communicates only to control units attached to switch 21 so it has used a 2-digit link address (C0) even though the switch is configured with the high integrity attributes and supports 4-digit link addresses.
 Chpids 31 and 32 communicate to control units that are not connected to their entry switches so they must have 4-digit link addresses.
 The first two digits identify the switch address and the last two digits identify the port address to which the control unit is attached.
-Link address 21C0 identifies port C0 on the switch with switch address 22.
+Link address 21C0 identifies port C0 on the switch with switch address 21.
+Link address 22C0 identifies port C0 on the switch with switch address 22.
 I/O for control unit 001 for chpid 32 flows through both switches while chpid 31 uses only switch 21.
 I/O for control unit 002 for chpid 31 flows through both switches while chpid 32 uses only switch 22.

 Note: This example does not follow all recommendations.
 For example, chpid 31 connects to switch 21 and uses 4-digit link addresses while chpid 30 also connects to switch 21 but uses 2-digit link addresses.
 When a 4-digit link address is specified for a channel path, ensure that all channel paths connected to the same entry switch specify 4-digit link addresses so IOCP can perform better checking of the switch configuration.
-See "Defining FICON switch configurations" on page 37 for more information about cascading switches and specifying link addresses for FC channel paths.
+See "Defining FICON switch configurations" on page 28 for more information about cascading switches and specifying link addresses for FC channel paths.